Loading course content...

 }You can also define the font weight, which is the thickness of the strokes, using the font-weight property.

-The accepted values include lighter, normal, bold, bolder.
+The accepted values include lighter, normal, bold, and bolder.

 p {